-- Install adequate lighting if the pool will be used at night or dimly lit situations
+- Install adequate lighting if the pool will be used at night or in dimly lit situations

 - Keep a list of emergency contact information near your pool.
-This list should include 911, your local police station, and any other emergency services you deem are appropriate
+This list should include 911, your local police station, and any other emergency services you deem appropriate.

 - Always have a trained, experienced lifeguard on duty.
 It is important to have someone near the pool who knows CPR and is CPR certified in case someone drowns or passes out.

 - Know the limit of how many people can be in your pool at once.

 - Keep nearby pool pavement as dry as possible.
 Display wet floor signs if deemed necessary.
-It is better to be proactively safe than to have someone slip-and-fall and injury themselves on your premises.
+It is better to be proactively safe than to have someone slip and fall and injure themselves on your premises.

 What Makes Southern California Swimming Pools So Dangerous?

-Pools can pose a great threat to safety whether they are located at a hotel, school, water park or private home.
+Pools can pose a significant threat to safety whether they are located at a hotel, school, water park, or private home.

-Toddlers are especially at risk for wandering away, slipping into the pool and drowning without a sound.
+Toddlers are especially at risk of wandering away, slipping into the pool, and drowning without a sound.

-It takes just a few seconds for a child to slip underwater and drown.
-Swimming pools are silent killers and that is what makes them so dangerous.
+It takes a few seconds for a child to slip underwater and drown.
+Swimming pools are silent killers, and that is what makes them so dangerous.

 Riverside Swimming Pool Accident Statistics

-Drowning is the third most common cause of accidental death or in legal jargon a wrongful death, in the United States causing almost 8,000 deaths each year.
+Drowning is the third most common cause of accidental death or in legal jargon wrongful death, in the United States causing almost 8,000 deaths each year.

 Experts estimate that there may be 600 near-drowning incidents for every reported drowning death.

 Near-drowning refers to survival after suffocation by submersion.
-Those who are 5 or younger are most at risk of near-drowning.
+Those who are five or younger are most at risk of near-drowning.

-This type of injury occurs when oxygen supply to the brain is cut off as a result of submersion.
+This type of injury occurs when the oxygen supply to the brain is cut off as a result of submersion.
 When a person is submerged, hypothermia or lower body temperature could also lead to heart arrhythmia.